groovyghoul/test/README.md

 test
 ====

-this repo is used for testing keys on new machines
+This repo is used for testing keys on new machines